axem-solutions/example/docs/create_new_dev_env.md

 make every member of an organization use the same toolset, the best way is to provide the Development Environment from a catalog.
 If you would like to share your Development Environment with someone directly, DEM has your back!
-A Development Environment descriptor can be exported to a JSON file, which then can be loaded to another host.
+A Development Environment descriptor can be exported to a file in JSON format, which then can be loaded to another host.

 !!! note

-    The exported JSON file only contains the Development Environments descriptor.
+    The exported file only contains the Development Environments descriptor in JSON format.
 The other host needs access to all required registries for successful installation.

 If you'd like to share the newly created alt_env, first export it:

-    dem export alt_env
+    dem export alt_env alt_env.json

-This will create the alt_env.JSON file in your current directory.
+This will create the alt_env.json file in your current directory.
-On the other host, the Development Environment can be loaded:
+On the other host, the Development Environment descriptor can be loaded:

-    dem load alt_env.JSON
+    dem load alt_env.json